Howard County Faith Communities present:

 about Race and Religious Bias

-In Courageous Conversations, we will learn from one another and hear each other’s perspectives about how we are living together in our experiences of race and religious bias.
-Our overarching theme this year is the question “How do we work towards creating a connected community of different people rather than a community that lets different people in?”
+As we engage in Courageous Conversations, we learn from one another through listening to each other’s perspectives about how we are living together through our experiences of race and religious bias.

 The purpose of these conversations is not to persuade, debate, or convince one another of our positions, but to make space for each of us to be heard and to learn about one another, including areas in which we might disagree or hold different views.

-The small discussion circles will include members of over a dozen faith communities and other interested community members.
-Participants will be assigned to one of the following 4 locations.
+The small discussion circles will include members of over fifty faith communities and other interested community members.
+These discussions will be held virtually.